White Tower Park Stormwater Ponds - Town of Gibsons

 What Are Stormwater Ponds?

-Stormwater run-off from development in Upper Gibsons flows into Charman Creek, after passing through natural settling ponds in White Tower Park (which help clean and filter the water) and finally into the ocean as a naturally treated product.
+Stormwater run-off from development in Upper Gibsons flows into Charman Creek and into the White Tower Park pond, which helps to clean and filter the water, and finally into the ocean as a naturally treated product.

 If these creeks and ponds stopped performing their current functions, flooding downstream could occur and either development in Upper Gibsons would have to slow or stop, or engineered infrastructure would need to be constructed (at an estimated cost of $4 million) and maintained.

-In light of this, the Town works to keep the forested wetland area in White Tower Park healthy and functioning, through general maintenance and by routine dredging of the ponds to remove excess sediment to maintain water storage capacity.
+In light of this, the Town works to keep the White Tower Park pond and the forested wetland area healthy and functioning through general maintenance and routine dredging to remove excess sediment to maintain water storage capacity.

 Watch a quick video on how the White Tower Ponds deliver critical municipal services to the Town of Gibsons here.